MaximilianoRicoTabo/pmpro-keap/.github/CONTRIBUTING.md

 * You can update the readme.txt to include a comment about your fix or feature in the changelog, but if you do not the core team will do it for you.
 * When committing, reference your issue (if present) and include a note about the fix in the commit message.
 * Push the changes to your fork.
-* For bug fixes, submit a pull request to the DEV branch of the PMPro repository.
+* For bug fixes, submit a pull request to the DEV branch of the Paid Memberships Pro - Keap Integration repository.
 * For new features and enhancements, submit a pull request to the version the feature is milestoned for.
 This will usually be the version number following the current release unless the core dev team has milestoned the feature for a later release.
 * We will process all pull requests and make suggestions or changes as soon as possible.
 Feel free to ping us politely via email or social networks to take a look at your pulls.